Too Young to Kiss

 Too Young to Kiss (also All Too Young) is a 1951 American comedy film from Metro-Goldwyn-Mayer starring Van Johnson and June Allyson.
-The film, in which the 34-year-old Allyson's Cynthia Potter masquerades as a 14-year-old child prodigy, was directed by Robert Z. Leonard.
+The film, in which Allyson's Cynthia Potter masquerades as a 14-year-old child prodigy, was directed by Robert Z. Leonard.

 The monaural, black-and-white film clocks in at 91 minutes long.
 In theatres, Too Young to Kiss earned of its budget, and received mixed critical reviews.
+Allyson won a Golden Globe for her work on the film, and four crew were nominated for an Academy Award.

 Plot

-Cynthia Potter is a skilled pianist trying to catch the eye of concert promoter Eric Wainwright.
-Wainwright, however, is currently only looking for young talent.
-To meet his criteria, Potter (in her 20s), masquerades as her own fictional younger sister, a 14-year-old "Molly" Potter.
-Wainwright is captivated by Molly's skills, and as the two work together, Wainwright develops a paternal affectation towards the young performer, while Potter cultivates an incompatible romantic attraction to the promoter.
+Cynthia Potter is a skilled pianist trying to catch the eye of concert promoter Eric Wainwright, who is only looking for young talent.
+Potter (in her 20s), masquerades as her own fictional younger sister, 14-year-old Molly Potter.
+Wainwright is captivated by her skills, and as the two work together, Wainwright develops a paternal affectation towards the young performer, while Potter becomes romantically attracted to him.